Loading...

 Infrastructure Funding & Affordability

-NACWA recognizes that discussions of infrastructure investment cannot be divorced from the critical issues related to affordability.
-The reality is that many local governments and their utilities are facing huge affordability challenges.
-Some have shrinking rate bases, but even those with growing populations are witnessing increasing segments of their rate base that are unable to afford the rising costs of clean water.
-In short, higher costs for water infrastructure investments are disproportionately impacting the poorest segments of a given community’s populations.
+The reality is that many local utilities are facing significant affordability challenges.
+Costs are rising and regulatory obligations are growing.
+Some utilities have shrinking rate bases exasperating the costs of maintaining aging infrastructure, but even those communities with growing populations are finding portions of their customer base are unable to afford the rising costs of clean water.
+As rates continue to rise, higher costs disproportionately impact the poorest segments of any given community.

 Affordability